 This initiative intends to:

-• cause a reduction in formal criminal justice outcomes for Simple Possession of Drugs
+- cause a reduction in formal criminal justice outcomes for simple possession of drugs

-• cause a reduction in reoffending
+- cause a reduction in re-offending

-The intervention helps to reduce reoffending and increases positive health benefits through educating users about all the harmful effects of the drugs they are using – including health, relationships and life choices.
+The intervention helps to reduce reoffending and increases positive health benefits through educating users about all the harmful effects of the drugs they are using including health, relationships and life choices.
 This enables them to make more informed decisions.

 Description

-Officers and staff can refer an individual for diversion through a simple app on their mobile phone.
+Officers and police staff can refer an individual for diversion through a simple app on their mobile phone.
 Cranstoun provides training on this process and the importance of the referral.

-The intervention is commissioned by the Office of Police and Crime Commissioner (OPCC).
-It took about six months to carry out consultation, agree the policy, and have it signed off by the Force Executive Team and OPCC.
+The intervention is commissioned by the OPCC.
+It took about six months to carry out consultation, agree the policy, and have it signed off by the force executive team and OPCC.

 Evaluation